ChesterJFGould/Language/README.md

 The following are the features I plan to add in order of importance.
 + Non-builtin functions and arrays.
 + First class functions.
++ A better way to handle types so I can add more builtin types and user types easily.
 + Better syntax for things?
 All syntax is subject to change.
 + LLVM frontend for compilation, jit etc.